 Like technical institutes, vocational schools focus on getting you the skills you need to enter the workforce quickly with the experience you need.
 Vocational schools often offer certificates of completion to go along with your coursework.
 Most of your classes are hands-on, requiring you to do your schoolwork and practice in an environment that is very similar to your future work environment.
 Vocational schools tend to focus on areas such as culinary arts, cosmetology, welding, and mechanics.

 Because of their similarities, many vocational and technical school are combined nowadays, allowing students at these schools to have more options.
 In the past, vocational schools have only offered certificates of completion.
 Now, vocational schools that are combined with a technical school allow their students to earn an associate’s degree or a technical degree, depending on the classes that they take.

 By far the most flexible option for non-traditional post-secondary education is to enroll in an online degree program.
+It is easy to find almost any type of program you are looking for offered online now, from an MBA to a doctorate of education to an online nursing program.
 These programs work around your schedule and often provide the same course materials and instruction as brick-and-mortar classes, with the added bonus of online study guides and instant, personalized feedback.

 Many of these online degree programs allow you to move at your own pace and they are cheaper than a traditional university, which means that you can save time and money while completing your schoolwork.
 The flexibility, coupled with the resources that this option provides you with makes it the ideal choice for someone who already has a full-time job and is looking to increase their earning potential or to start a new career path.